LinuxForHealth/FHIR/README.md

 [![Build Status](https://travis-ci.com/IBM/FHIR.svg?branch=master)](https://travis-ci.com/IBM/FHIR)

-## IBM FHIR Server
+## IBM FHIR® Server
-The IBM FHIR Server is a modular Java implementation of version 4 of the [HL7 FHIR specification](https://www.hl7.org/fhir/r4/http.html) with a focus on performance and configurability.
+The IBM FHIR® Server is a modular Java implementation of version 4 of the [HL7 FHIR specification](https://www.hl7.org/fhir/r4/http.html) with a focus on performance and configurability.

 For a detailed description of FHIR conformance, please see https://github.com/ibm/fhir/blob/master/docs/Conformance.md.